freeCodeCamp/freeCodeCamp/guide/english/linux/10-simple-and-useful-linux-commands/index.md

 1. `cut` When you have a string with separators in it, use `cut` to filter out certain fields.
 Example: `echo "this, that, and the other" | cut -d, -f2 # "that"`
 1. `grep` To find lines of text that contain a certain string, use grep.
 Example: `grep 'root' /etc/passwd # root:x:0:0:root:/root:/bin/bash`
 1. `sed` Use sed to find and change a substring in a piece of text.
 Example: `echo "this, that, and the other" | sed 's/that/those/' # "this, those, and the other"`
-1. `shutdown` use shut down the system and turn off the power.
+1. `shutdown` use shut down the System and turn off the power.
 Example: `shutdown -h now`shuts down system immediately. `shutdown -h +5` shuts down system after five minutes.

 Use these commands in scripts and at the command line.
 They're all very powerful commands, and Linux's man page has a lot more information about each one.